giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 > APIs that aren't applicable inside of a web browser (for example, accessing the file system, opening a socket, and **threading**) throw a PlatformNotSupportedException.

-Using Unity 2018.1+, create a new project called TspSample.

-{% screenshot creating-project.png %}

-## Using .NET Standard 2.0
-Go to "Player settings" / "Other settings" / "Configuration", select ".NET 4.x Equivalent" on "Scripting Runtime Version".
-Unity will ask to restart, you can confirm.

-After restart, go back to "Player settings", select ".NET Standard 2.0" on "Api Compability Level".

-{% screenshot player-settings.png %}

-## Installing GeneticSharp
-Install GeneticSharp using the .unitypackage available on [GeneticSharp release page](https://github.com/giacomelli/GeneticSharp/releases).

 ## Defining the TSP chromosome
 {% icon route.png %}